Billy Dick

 William John Dick (16 July 1889 – 18 November 1960) was an Australian rules footballer who played for and in the Victorian Football League (VFL).

+Dick also played for the Carlton Cricket Club, averaging over 50 runs an inning through 31 March of the 1911 season.

 Family

-The son of Alick Dick, captain of Essendon in the VFA.
+He was the nephew of Alick Dick, who captained the Brighton cricket team and later was captain of Essendon in the VFA.

 His nephews Ian and Alexander Dick played first-class cricket for Western Australia, with Ian also captaining Australia in the field hockey tournament at the 1956 Summer Olympics in Melbourne.